 Laser Crack Measurement System (LCMS-2)

 PavemetricsTM Laser Crack Measurement System (LCMSTM-2) is the ultimate single-pass 3D sensor for pavement inspection.
-The LCMS-2 is able to automatically measure, detect and quantify all key functional parameters of pavement in a single pass, including: cracking, rutting, texture, potholes, shoving, raveling and roughness.
+The LCMS-2 is able to automatically geo-tag, measure, detect and quantify all key functional parameters of pavement in a single pass, including (but not limited to): cracking, rutting, texture, potholes, bleeding, shoving, raveling and roughness.

-The LCMS-2 delivers proven results on more surfaces than any other sensor in the market; from hotmix asphalt to chipseal, porous pavement, and both tined and untined concrete.
+The LCMS-2 delivers standards-compliant and industry-proven results on more surfaces than any other sensor in the market; from hotmix asphalt to chipseal, porous pavement, and both standard and grooved (tined) concrete.

-The LCMS-2 can dramatically reduce your labor costs and project completion time; a complete 1mm resolution automated pavement condition survey can be completed day or night at 100+ km/h.
+The LCMS-2 can dramatically reduce your labor costs and project completion time; a complete 1mm resolution automated pavement condition survey can be completed day or night from 0-100+ km/h.

 Please refer to the specification tabs below for further details.